ToothAndClaw/SlicerAuto3dgm.github.io/_pages/how-to-use.md

 ## 4. Run auto3dgm
 In the **run** tab, you can either run the entire analysis or run each step separately.
 Here I just click "run all steps".
 The aligned data and the registered pseudolandmarks (in .fcsv files) will be saved in the specified output folder.

-This will take about 5 minutes.
+This process may take a few minutes.

 ## 5. Visualize aligned data
 The **visualize** tab allows you to see how the aligned data look like.